7 ways to Celebrate St. Patricks Day in Oregon City

 Guinness Draught, Extra Stout, and Foreign Extra Stout – Did you know there are THREE VARIETIES?
 This beer needs no introduction.

 Wanna do GREEN BEER AT HOME?
 Click here to learn more.

 #7 - Channel your inner Irish God or Goddess

 Cook an Irish inspired meal to share with your favorite people.

 If you would rather stay home and cook because it’s what you love to do most, consider something off this list for your menu – links to the actual recipes are fully functional!

 Irish Spiced Beef – start this A WEEK ahead since you have to do a spice rub that far in advance.

 Colcannon Potatoes – Every Irish family has its own calcannon recipe, since it’s a classic dish.

-Shop at our local Spicer Brothers for your produce.
+Shop at our local Farmers Market for your produce.
 Got no time?
-Look up the recipe, jump online and place your order at Fred Meyer Click Lis, pick it up without a hassle and enjoy St. Patricks Day in Oregon City.
+Look up the recipe, jump online and place your order at Fred Meyer Click List, pick it up without a hassle and enjoy St. Patricks Day in Oregon City.

 I strive for accuracy with all that I do.
 If you find a link that isn’t working or something doesn’t look quite right, kindly let me know by clicking here!